BenasJasilionis/tech201_cloud_computing_with_aws/README.md

 7) To find your instance from the AWS home page, search `EC2` and click on it
 8) On the left hand side, under `Images`, click `AMIs`
 9) Find your image by typing in your instance name
+10) Select the image and click `Launch instance from AMI`
+11) Name the instance appropriately : `name-group-db-ami`
+12) Enter your key
+13) Select an existing security group, and choose your old db security group from the list
+* This step is why it is useful to name your `security groups`, as know you know what ports can be used
+14) Launch the instance
+15) From here, your instance should be initiated, with the same dependencies as when the image was created

 ![](pictures/ami.png)